LiFi is a communication method that uses LEDs instead of dongles or antennas to provide internet access and data transfer at ultrahigh speeds.

 How would LiFi work during the night?
 Do I need to keep my lights on in order to use it? — These questions have become quite common when people talk about LiFi.

 You may not be able to play your favorite game in the dark by switching off your lights.
-There’s a debate to use infrared light (that is almost invisible) instead of LEDs in LiFi to make it workable for nights as well.
-This, however, is prone to reduce the data speed.
+There’s a debate over using infrared light (which is almost invisible) instead of LEDs in LiFi to make it workable at night as well.
+This, however, can reduce the data speed.
 Moreover, IR radiation can be harmful to the skin.

 Conclusion

-These are not problems, but limitations per se of the new communication network.
-Almost all of these can be overcome, as scientists and engineers over the world are researching the domain continually at a steady pace.
+These are not problems but, per se, limitations of the new communication network.
+Almost all of these can be overcome, as scientists and engineers around the world continually research the domain at a steady pace.

-LiFi can become a great communication method for home networks, for example, to transfer data from one computer to another, or to stream high definition movies from your home media station.
-It’s just a smartphone away from becoming popular; as soon as we see Li-Fi compatible smartphones in the market, it won’t be long before they find a place in our household.
+LiFi can be a powerful communication method for home networks, for example, to transfer data between computers or stream high-definition movies from your home media station.
+It’s just a smartphone away from becoming popular; as soon as we see Li-Fi-compatible smartphones in the market, it won’t be long before they find a place in our households.

 Until then, let’s stick to our beloved WiFi routers.